timh1975/SoftwareEngineeringPortfolio/week2.md

 ### Cloning the shared repository

 As I am the owner of the group repo, cloning the shared repository was not applicable as I created the local repository before creating and pushing to the remote repo

+### Documentation

+Documentation on setting up visual studio and github environment was added to the team repo.
+The markdown file in PDF will be provided as part of the portfolio submission in week 2

 ### Reflection